-- The advising committee consists of a total of three members: one main advisor and two secondary advisors.
-The committee is responsible for guiding the student until he/she completes a dissertation. - Each applicant for IPhD shall provide names of up to two preferred academic advisors in his/her online application considering his/her own research topic and fields of research/education of the faculty members, and a matching exercise will be made during the screening for admission.
-Then, every student must make an application to determine their main advisor after admission by submitting the Application for Academic Advisor form to Graduate School Affairs Office by the following due date.
+- > The advising committee consists of a total of three members: one main advisor and two secondary advisors.
+The committee is responsible for guiding the student until he/she completes a dissertation. - > Students shall give consideration to their own research topic and fields of research/education of the faculty members, and must make an application to determine their main advisor after admission.
+Students shall submit the Application for Academic Advisor by the following due date.